Chad Tracy (baseball, born 1985): Kansas City Royals

+York Revolution (second stint)

+He returned to the Revolution, batting .272 with 23 home runs and 97 RBIs during 2014, his final professional season as a player.

 Overall, Tracy played eight seasons with affiliated Minor League Baseball teams, appearing in 857 games while batting .265 with 127 home runs and 572 RBIs.
 He also played 233 games with other professional teams (fall, winter, or independent leagues), batting .264 with 42 home runs and 161 RBIs.
 Defensively, he played primarily as a first baseman, appearing at that position in 499 total games while compiling a .986 fielding percentage.

 International competition

 Tracy played for the United States national baseball team in the 2011 Baseball World Cup and the 2011 Pan American Games, winning the silver medal.

 Managerial career

 Tracy managed for three seasons in the farm system of the Los Angeles Angels.
 In 2015, he led the Burlington Bees of the Class A Midwest League to a 63–76 record.
 He then spent 2016 and 2017 with the Inland Empire 66ers, a Class A-Advanced team in the California League, compiling records of 48–92 and 65–75, respectively.
 He then spent four seasons as the Angels' minor league field coordinator.

-On December 13, 2021, Davis was named the manager of the Worcester Red Sox, the Triple-A affiliate of the Boston Red Sox.
+On December 13, 2021, Tracy was named the manager of the Worcester Red Sox, the Triple-A affiliate of the Boston Red Sox.